 The work of Finantsinspektsioon is funded by the supervision fees and procedure fees paid by the subjects of financial supervision.

 Finantsinspektsioon is part of the European Single Supervisory Mechanism (SSM), which has carried out capital supervision for the most important banks and banking groups in Europe since November 2014.
 Finantsinspektsioon is also part of the European Single Resolution Mechanism (SRM) and the Single Resolution Board.

 The work of Finantsinspektsioon is planned and monitored by the supervisory board of Finantsinspektsioon, which has six members and is chaired by the Minister of Finance of the Republic of Estonia.

-The work is managed by a three-member management board, which is a collective management group that takes decisions by majority vote.
+The work is managed by a four-member management board, which is a collective management group that takes decisions by majority vote.
 The management board is headed by the chair of the board.

 The supervisory activities of Finantsinspektsioon are divided between supervision of markets and services, and capital supervision.

 - The focus of capital supervision is on analysing the risks of financial institutions and the sustainability of their operations.

 - Supervision of markets and services is intended to keep financial services transparent, trustworthy and efficient.

 Since the Single Resolution Board (SRB) was set up in Europe in 2015, Finantsinspektsioon has also had responsibility for crisis resolution work as the supervisory institution.

 The main aim of the crisis resolution function is to prevent any insolvency of any credit institution hurting financial stability, by protecting the funds of the public sector, depositors, investors and other clients, and making sure that credit institutions can continue their critical functions uninterrupted.